 - How to save your money instead of throwing it away by learning how to tackle home improvement projects yourself.

-- How to decorate your home confidently and inexpensively.
+- Decorate your home confidently and inexpensively.

 - How to organize those cluttered spaces with ease and positivity.

-When Lacey isn’t hard at work on a home improvement project with her husband, she is working as a Registered Dietitian, playing with her 2 year old son, or cuddled up on the couch with a good book!
+When Lacey isn’t hard at work on a home improvement project with her husband, she is working as a Registered Dietitian, playing with her 2-year-old son, or cuddled up on the couch with a good book!